sikuli/sikuli/docs/source/region.rst

 plain text) or a :py:class:`Match` or a :py:class:`Region` or a :py:class:`Location` can be used as parameter, in
 detail:

-*	P: *pattern*: a :py:class:`Pattern` object.
+*	**P**: *pattern*: a :py:class:`Pattern` object.
 An implicit find operation is processed first.
 If successful, the center of the resulting matches rectangle is the click point.
 If the pattern object has a target offset specified, this is used as click point instead.

-*	S: *string*: a path to an image file or just plain text.
+*	**S**: *string*: a path to an image file or just plain text.
 An implicit find operation with the default minimum similarity 0.7 is processed first.
 If successful, the center of the resulting match object is the click point.

-*	M: *match:* a match object from a previous find operation.
+*	**M**: *match:* a match object from a previous find operation.
 If the match has a target specified it is used as the click point, otherwise the center of the matches rectangle.

-*	R: *region:* a region object whose center is used as click point.
+*	**R**: *region:* a region object whose center is used as click point.

-*	L: *location:* a location object which by definition represents a point on the screen that is used as click point.
+*	**L**: *location:* a location object which by definition represents a point on the screen that is used as click point.

-ers It is possible to press the so called key modifiers together with the mouse operation or when simulating keyboard typing.
+It is possible to simulate pressing the so called key modifiers together with the mouse operation or when simulating keyboard typing.
 The respective parameter is given by one or more predefined constants.
 If more than one modifier is necessary, they are combined by using "+" or "|".

-Be aware: when using PS as parameter, internally there has to be processed an implicit find operation before, so the aspects of :ref:`find operations
+Be aware: when using *PS* as parameter, internally there has to be processed an implicit find operation before, so the aspects of :ref:`find operations
 <FindinginsideaRegionandWaitingforaVisualEvent>` and of :py:meth:`Region.find`
 apply.
 If the find operation was successful, the match that was acted on, can be recalled using :py:meth:`Region.getLastMatch`.
 Especially remember the fact, that as a default, Sikuli will stop the script, if the visual object cannot be found, by raising an exception FindFailed.
-This is done according to the standards of the Python language, which allows you to handle such exceptions.
-If you are not really used to programming and do not have a good knowledge of Python, it may be helpful, to first read about exception FindFailed.
+This is done according to the standards of the
+Python language, which allows you to handle such exceptions.
+If you are not really used to programming and do not have a good knowledge of Python, it may be helpful, to first read about :ref:`exception FindFailed <ExceptionFindFailed>`.

 Normally all these region methods are used as ``reg.click(PS)``, where reg is a region object.
 If written as ``click(PS)`` the implicit find is done on the default